Avaiga/taipy-doc/docs/tutorials/complete_applications/understanding_gui/index.md

 - Offers intuitive visualization using Markdown syntax.

-Each step of the **"Tutorial"** will focus on the basic concepts of *Taipy*.
-Note that every step is dependent on the code of the previous one.
-After completing the last step, you will have the skills to develop your own Taipy application.
+In each part of the **"Tutorial"** we'll emphasize the basic principles of *Taipy*.
+It's important to note that each step builds on the code from the previous one.
+By the end of the final step, you'll be equipped with the ability to create your own Taipy application.

 ## Before we begin